TomasHubelbauer/github-actions-wsl/README.md

 > The service cannot be started, either because it is disabled or because it has no enabled devices associated with it.

+`wsl --set-default-version 2` just prints as if it was started with no options.